-Description of the procedure Number of MED-AB's Date of HSCT Transplant with only one cell infusion 1 Date of infusion Transplant with cell infusion distributed across several days 1 Date of 1 st infusion Transplants within a planned sequential protocol with n high dose п Dates of 1 st infusion after each treatments high dose treatment Pre-planned double or triple transplant each preceded by its own 2 or 3 Date of 1 st infusion after each conditioning regimen conditioning regimen Autologous re-infusion after graft failure none
+Description of the procedure Number of MED-AB's Date of HSCT Transplant with only one cell infusion 1 Date of infusion Transplant with cell infusion distributed across several days 1 Date of 1 st infusion Planned high dose sequential chemotherapy protocols with cell п Date of 1 st infusion after each support high dose chemotherapy Pre-planned double or triple transplant each preceded by its own 2 or 3 Date of 1 st infusion after each conditioning regimen conditioning regimen Autologous re-infusion after graft failure none

-Planned sequential protocol: Treatment by which the patient is subjected to n (up to 3 - 4) transplants, separated by an interval of no more than 6 weeks, all preceded by high dose chemotherapy.
-Some national authorities have requested that their centres further identify these entries as "Cell support = Yes" in the database, so that they can be readily identified.
+Planned high dose sequential chemotherapy protocols: Treatment by which the patient is subjected to n cell infusion episodes, separated by an interval usually less than 10 weeks, with each episode preceded by high dose chemotherapy.
+These entries should be marked as "Cell support = Yes" in the database, so that they can be readily identified.

-^{} Pre-planned double or triple transplant: Treatment by which the patient is subjected to 2 or 3 transplants.
+Pre-planned double or triple transplant: Treatment by which the patient is subjected to 2 or 3 transplants.
 These transplants can be autologous or allogeneic or a combination.
-The sequence of transplants must have been decided prior to treatment and the interval between transplants can be as long as one year.
+The sequence of transplants must have been decided prior to treatment and the interval between transplants can be as long as one year and are usually longer than 10 weeks.